RobBundy2002/Celestrial-Arcade/README.md

 ### Breakout
 - Classic Breakout game with paddle and bricks.

+### Rock Paper Scissors
+- Traditional Rock Paper Scissors you can play against a computer.

 ## Getting Started
 Follow these steps to set up the project locally.